projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 However if such 100% identification is not possible, user should consider other mitigation options to protect hypervisor.

-L1D flush on World Switch
+L1D Flush on World Switch
 =========================

 For L1D-affected platforms, ACRN writes to aforementioned MSR